-Freehold land was last revalued on 31 December 2020.
-In the directors assessment, the value of the land was not significantly different as at year end 31 March 2021.
-The fair value of the land was determined by C B Richard Ellis (CBRE) as at 31 December 2020 using the comparable sales method of valuation whereby the attributes of the property are compared with those of similar properties in order to arrive at the market value of the land.
+Freehold land was last revalued by C B Richard Ellis (CBRE) as at 31 December 2021 using the comparable sales method whereby the attributes of the property are compared with those of similar properties in order to arrive at the market value of the land.
 The land measures 44 hectares.
 The land is located on LR No. 295/15 in Thika District.
 The carrying amounts of the properties were adjusted to the revalued amounts and the resultant surplus net of deferred income tax was credited to the revaluation surplus in equity.